Secodis/TSS-WEB/README.md

 Also, you may have a look at [OpenCRE](https://www.opencre.org/) which provides a general requirement mapping over many more standards.

 # License
-The content is licensed under [Creative Commons By 4.0](https://creativecommons.org/licenses/by/4.0/deed.en) and can therefore be used and changed to individual needs free of charge and without any other obligations than to name the document and author of the used template.
-Furthermore, adapted versions of this content don't have to be published under the same license.
+The content is licensed under [Creative Commons By 4.0](https://creativecommons.org/licenses/by/4.0/deed.en) and can therefore be used and changed to individual needs free of charge.
+The only requirement is proper attribution to the original source and author.
+Additionally, any adaptations of this content are not required to be released under the same license.

 # Author
 This site is maintained by [Secodis GmbH](https://www.secodis.com).
 Responsible for the content is [Matthias Rohr](https://www.linkedin.com/in/matthias-rohr/).